⇒ What is Vitalnet? A customized COTS data warehouse software.

 ⇒ Can Vitalnet analyze zip code data?
 Yes.

 Vitalnet can import and analyze data from any geographical jurisdiction, including sub-county data.
 We have successfully imported and analyzed Texas zip code data.
-Please keep in mind that getting accurate population data at the zip code level is probably not feasible.
+Of course, getting accurate population data at the zip code level is probably not feasible.
 Vitalnet will also work with census tract data.

 ⇒ Can the user rotate (pivot) table axes?
 Yes.

-⇒ What race groups are used?
+⇒ What race groups does Vitalnet use?
 Whatever you specify.

 ⇒ Does Vitalnet project future trends?
 Yes.